Nat Wei, Baron Wei: Chinese heritage

 As the only current ethnic Chinese peer in The House of Lords and the first member of Chinese ethnic origin to have been born and brought up in the UK, Lord Wei takes an interest in British Chinese community issues, particularly in social reform.
 He is also interested in economic and cultural ties between the UK and China.

 Up to July 2015, he worked in Parliament through the All Party Parliamentary Group APPG for East Asian Business which he chaired, the All Party Parliamentary China Group in which he chaired the Hong Kong Sub Committee, and the All Party Parliamentary Group for Trade and Investment of which he was treasurer.

 In 2012, Manchester local government commissioned Lord Wei to write a report on how Manchester can best engage with China.
 Following that Report, a Manchester-China Forum was established which hosts regular activities to help member businesses share information and knowledge, including seminars, meet-the-buyer events, and other networking opportunities.
 Lord Wei stepped down from advising the Forum in 2022.

 Lord Wei reduced his work on UK-China trade relations before 2020 in light of geopolitical strains between the countries, and defended his prior work as seeking to bring understanding and peace through enlarging of trade relations.
 He was a founding member of the Welcoming Committee for Hong Kongers, which aims to positively influence policy on and has helped bring resources in from government to help with the constructive settling in and support for British National Passport Holders into the UK from Hong Kong.

 Other

 In 2013, Lord Wei became a World Economic Forum Young Global Leader.

 In 2015, Lord Wei became a member of the House of Lords EU Internal Affairs Sub-Committee and stepped down from this Committee in June 2018.
 He currently serves as a member of the House of Lords Science and Technology Committee.

 Personal life

 Lord Wei is a Christian.
-He is married to Cynthia Wei and has two sons.
+He is married and has two sons.